Amino acid synthesis: Asparagine

 The biosynthesis of asparagine originates with aspartate using a transaminase enzyme.
 The enzyme asparagine synthetase produces asparagine, AMP, glutamate, and pyrophosphate from aspartate, glutamine, and ATP.
 In the asparagine synthetase reaction, ATP is used to activate aspartate, forming β-aspartyl-AMP.
 Glutamine donates an ammonium group, which reacts with β-aspartyl-AMP to form asparagine and free AMP.

 Two asparagine synthetases are found in bacteria.
 Both are referred to as the AsnC protein.
 They are coded for by the genes AsnA and AsnB.
 AsnC is autogenously regulated, which is where the product of a structural gene regulates the expression of the operon in which the genes reside.
 The stimulating effect of AsnC on AsnA transcription is downregulated by asparagine.
 However, the autoregulation of AsnC is not affected by asparagine.

 Methionine

 Biosynthesis by the transsulfuration pathway starts with aspartic acid.
 Relevant enzymes include aspartokinase, aspartate-semialdehyde dehydrogenase, homoserine dehydrogenase, homoserine O-transsuccinylase, cystathionine-γ-synthase, Cystathionine-β-lyase (in mammals, this step is performed by homocysteine methyltransferase or betaine—homocysteine S-methyltransferase.)

 Methionine biosynthesis is subject to tight regulation.
 The repressor protein MetJ, in cooperation with the corepressor protein S-adenosyl-methionine, mediates the repression of methionine's biosynthesis.
 The regulator MetR is required for MetE and MetH gene expression and functions as a transactivator of transcription for these genes.
-MetR transcriptional activity is regulated by homocystein, which is the metabolic precursor of methionine.
+MetR transcriptional activity is regulated by homocysteine, which is the metabolic precursor of methionine.
 It is also known that vitamin B12 can repress MetE gene expression, which is mediated by the MetH holoenzyme.